-An elegant and hearty entree salad recipe, grilled asparagus and steak salad with Hoisin vinaigrette.
-Full of flavor with an over the top new vinaigrette find.
-This hoisin dressing with ginger and Dijon is sure to impress anyone.
+Steak Asparagus Salad is an elegant and hearty entree salad recipe.
+Grilled to perfection this salad is over the top with Hoisin vinaigrette.
+Full of flavor this hoisin dressing with ginger and Dijon is sure to impress anyone.

 During the summer months, I cannot get my fill of lean meats, greens and fresh homemade vinaigrettes.
 Here’s another recipe for a flavorful dish with an exciting new dressing.
 Don’t let the length of this recipe scare you away, this salad packs bright flavor with minimal fuss.